 - The amount of possible Bitcoin transactions per day in order to globalize the coin cannot be handled on a massive scale.
 Currently 1 MB of blocks can verify only 7 transactions per second.
 That is only 220 million transactions a year.

 - There are not enough nodes and miners to spread out the transactions on a massive scale.

-- Third parties like Coinbase are needed to send money.
+- Third parties like Coinbase are needed to send money to make .